OS-Copilot/OS-Copilot/README.md

 ## 🏫 Community

-Join our community to connect with other enthusiasts, share your tools and demos, and collaborate on innovative projects.
-Stay engaged and get the latest updates by following us:
+Join our community to connect with other enthusiasts, researchers and developers:

-- **Discord**: Join our Discord server for real-time discussions, support, and to share your work with the community.
-Click here to join: [Discord Server](https://discord.gg/PCeh4XbhjB).
+- **[Discord](https://discord.com/invite/rXS2XbgfaD)**: Join our Discord server for real-time discussions and support.
-- **Twitter**: Follow us on Twitter [@oscopilot](https://twitter.com/oscopilot) for the latest news, updates, and highlights from our community.
+- **[Twitter](https://twitter.com/oscopilot)**: Follow our Twitter to get latest new or tag us to share your demos!

-## 👨‍💻‍ Contributors
+## 👨‍💻‍ Contributing

+**Visit [the roadmap](./docs/roadmap.md) to preview what the community is working on and become a contributor!**

 <a href="https://github.com/OS-Copilot/OS-Copilot/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=OS-Copilot/OS-Copilot" />